Skip to Main Content

 Transforming Outcomes Project at Sacramento State

-is a four-year degree completion program administered and delivered inside two California state prisons through a partnership of California State University, Sacramento and the California Department of Corrections and Rehabilitation.
-TOPSS is a program of Sacramento State’s Division of Academic Affairs under the auspices of the Dean of Undergraduate Studies.
+The Transforming Outcomes Project at Sacramento State (TOPSS) is a four-year degree completion program administered and delivered inside two California state prisons through a partnership of California State University, Sacramento, and the California Department of Corrections and Rehabilitation.
+TOPSS is a Sacramento State’s Division of Academic Affairs program under the auspices of the Dean of Undergraduate Studies.

 TOPSS provides a robust educational experience that advances student success.
-The program is grounded in the values of access, integrity, positive self-awareness and humanitarianism.
+The program is grounded in the values of access, integrity, positive self-awareness, and humanitarianism.

+People incarcerated at Folsom State Prison and Mule Creek State Prison apply to TOPSS after completing the CSU transfer requirements through a community college.
 Once admitted, they are official Sacramento State students and take four courses a semester.
 Classes are taught by Sacramento State faculty live and are made up of students in both prisons.

 Benefits of Higher Education for Incarcerated People

-Californians $81,203 a year to incarcerate an adult.
+The California Legislative Analyst’s Office reports that it costs Californians $81,203 a year to incarcerate an adult.
 Since 2010, that cost has increased by about 58%.
-A study by the UCLA Department of Policy (Bazos & Hausman, 2004) found that prison education reduces crime by nearly half when compared with the same expenditure of funds for incarceration.
+A study by the UCLA Department of Policy (Bazos & Hausman, 2004) found that prison education reduces crime by nearly half compared to the same expenditure of funds for incarceration.
+Simply put: Education lowers recidivism.

-Simply put: education lowers recidivism.
 According to Christopher Zoukis (2016), the benefit to society increases with the amount of education an incarcerated person completes:

-High school courses: recidivism rates drop to 54.6%.
+• High school courses: Recidivism rates drop to 54.6%.

-Completion of a bachelor's degree: 5.6%.
+• Completion of a Bachelor's degree: Recidivism rates drop to 5.6%.

-“And for prisoners who attain a master's degree: 0 percent recidivism.
+• “And for prisoners who attain a master's degree: 0 percent recidivism.
 Zero!”
 (Zoukis, p.
 13).

 For more information, contact: